fayshal-bin-amir-002/desh-wallet/README.md

 Desh wallet is a mobile financial service web application.
 - We can transfer money through it.
 - Send money to another user.
-- Cash in or cash out throuth a agent.
+- Cash in or cash out through a agent.

 [Live Link](https://desh-wallet.netlify.app)